 Selection of candidates for the following Fellowships of the Ministry of Social Justice and Empowerment/ Minority Affair shall also be made on the basis of UGC NET from the cycle of June 2020 onwards:

 - Maulana Azad National Fellowship for Minority candidates

-UGC NET June 2020 shall be conducted in 81 subjects at selected cities spread across the country.
+UGC NET May 2021 ( December 2020 Cycle) shall be conducted in 81 subjects at selected cities spread across the country.